 Afternoon and evening at leisure.

-Morning half day city sightseeing tour of Old Delhi, visiting the Red Fort built in 1648 by Mughal Emperor Shahjehan.
+In the morning, we will visit a chickpea processor producing snack food from Australian chickpeas – a visit organised by the very helpful people at Austrade.
+In the afternoon, we will have a half day city sightseeing tour of Old Delhi, visiting the Red Fort built in 1648 by Mughal Emperor Shahjehan.
 Visit the cremation sites of Mahatma Gandhi and Jawaharlal Nehru.
 Also visit some of the sights of New Delhi including the shopping centre of Connaught Place.

 From the labyrinthine street bazaars of Old Delhi to New Delhi’s chic art galleries